reeagbo/Jassco/Technical Description.md

 - Booleans: supported and internally handled as 0s and 1s.
 - Strings: supported with very limited capabilities.

-## Variable declararions
+## Variable declarations
-Diffferent types of decalrations are allowed:
+Diffferent types of declarations are allowed:
 - Constants
 - Variables
 All of them can be of any of the types described above.
 Variables are declared in JavaScript standard way.
 However, Several non-JS possibilities have been created.
 The reason for this is that it is not practical to have variables of dynamic sizes, as this would require mechanisms to move those structures in the computer menory.
 As an alternative, empty arrays, strings and dictionaries can be acreated.

-An empty array can be created as: var string1=String(5)
+An empty array can be created as:
+*var string1=String(5)*
 This will create an empty 5-character string.
 Note: String has capital S, as it is a JS pre-defined object.

 ## Identifiers